 Kamala Harris addresses DNC and accepts Democratic presidential nomination

-Washington — Vice President Kamala Harris officially accepted the Democratic presidential nomination Thursday, framing the upcoming election as an opportunity for the nation to "chart a new way forward."
+Washington — Vice President Kamala Harris officially accepted the Democratic presidential nomination Thursday, framing the upcoming election as an opportunity for the nation to "chart a new way forward" and encouraging voters to write the "next great chapter in the most extraordinary story ever told."

 Harris makes history as the first Black woman to lead a major party's presidential ticket, and her remarks closed out the final day of the Democratic National Convention in Chicago.